-Many atheists will acknowledge that they sometimes feel sorry for their Christian neighbors.
-But this pity is not the same thing as empathy.
+Many atheists acknowledge that they sometimes feel sorry for their Christian neighbors.
+But this sort of pity is not the same thing as empathy.
 How many atheists experience feelings of empathy for the believers surrounding them?
 Are such feelings beneficial, possibly contributing to effective dialogue, or do they get in our way?

 Pity vs. Empathy

 Pity amounts to feeling sorry for someone and often carries a condescending aspect.
 For example, one may pity Christians for their inability to live free from the delusion that nonbelievers have escaped.
 Nobody particularly wants to be pitied, as most are aware of the subtle insult it contains.

 In contrast, empathy refers to a capacity to relate to another in a nonjudgmental, emotionally relevant manner.
 When we talk of walking in the shoes of another or seeing the world through someone else's eyes, we are close to empathy.
 However, empathy carries a vital emotional component in that the empathic persons is able to relate on an emotional level and not simply an intellectual one.

 Empathic Understanding of Christians

 When I attempt to relate to Christians in an empathic manner, I can begin to understand why atheists are so threatening.
 Most (if not all) Christians experience periods of doubt.
 Their faith conflicts with reality, and they are not immune to perceiving the conflict.
 I imagine that some of these times are scary.
 After all, many Christians will tell you that their faith is an important part of their identity.
 Questioning one's identity or encountering threats to how one has defined oneself provoke the sort of existential anxiety with which we can all relate.